Breastfeeding Matters in the Capital Region - Norma Ritter, IBCLC

 Who needs an IBCLC?

-An IBCLC can help you with both common and complex breastfeeding concerns.
+IBCLCs can help you with both common and complex breastfeeding concerns.
 With skilled help, it is very rare for the breastfeeding relationship to need to be interrupted or discontinued.

 What is an IBCLC?